 Emerald Lake – The Jewel of the Yukon

-A few miles north from Carcross desert, Emerald Lake was our turn around point.
-The blue-green colour is a chemistry effect from the sunlight reflecting off a white layer of marl (white calcium carbonate).
+A few miles north of Carcross desert, Emerald Lake was our turn around point.
+The blue-green color is a chemistry effect from the sunlight reflecting off a white layer of marl (white calcium carbonate).
 Just unbelievable!
 We contemplated it in silence, totally absorbed and stunned by such a beauty.
 Undoubtedly we find our jewel of the Yukon during our golden rush day.

 Welcome (back) to Alaska

 We are leaving Canada, entering Alaska territories, crossing the 2,865 summit and getting closer to the U.S custom.
 This is called the White Pass.